Knee Injury Treatment in NYC

 Anterior Cruciate Ligament (ACL) Tear

 The ACL is one of four ligaments in the knee, and helps to stabilize the joint in everyday functioning and high activity sports.
-ACL tears are one of the most common reasons for visiting an orthopedic surgeon, and cause significant pain to sufferers.
+ACL tears are one of the most common reasons for visiting an orthopaedic surgeon, and cause significant pain to sufferers.
 Basketball players, football players, and skiers are very susceptible to tearing the ACL, as frequent pivoting causes the ACL to stretch and give way.

 Symptoms of an ACL Tear